Handbook

 • They can hold space for your group on an airline without payment or names of passengers 7-60 days before departure depending on the airline.

-Since we have no contract with them, there is a $35 per ticket fee to cover their costs.
+Since we have no contract with them, there is a $25 per ticket fee to cover their costs.
+If you will be using 2 different airlines that is a multi ticket and the fee will be $25/ticket.
 If your club is interested in booking a flight with Anthony Travel, please contact:

 Leo Zacarias